 Why You Should Buy Biodegradable Products

-Posted on October 29th, 2013 by Residential Waste Systems
+Posted on October 29th, 2013 by Ferocious Media

 The ability of a product to be broken down by microbes and other biological factors is what makes it biodegradable.
 Other factors in biodegradation include moisture and air.
 For a product to be considered “biodegradable,” it must be able to break down into organic matter at a rate similar to that of materials that occur naturally.
 Textiles and paper are biodegradable products, but petroleum-based plastics are not.
 The field of green chemistry revolves around creating products that have minimal environmental impact, which includes creating materials that degrade quickly and safely in the environment.
 Bioplastics are one product of green chemistry; these are plastics that are designed to biodegrade.

 Items made from Styrofoam and plastic wind up in landfills by the ton every year.
 These products take centuries to degrade and when they do, they can leave toxic residue behind.
 Food service enterprises were once notorious for producing much of that non-biodegradable waste.
 In recent years, many in the food service industry have switched to biodegradable products made from vegetable matter like corn and sugar cane.
 Since they are made with naturally-occurring materials, these products break down easily in the soil.

 Biodegradable Products and Landfills